Composition and Formulation

 Finished lubricants are formulated for a broad range of equipment and operational demands:

-- Engine Oils: Help reduce friction, manage engine wear and mitigate thermal breakdown in combustion engines.
+• Engine oils: Help reduce friction, manage engine wear, combat corrosion and mitigate thermal breakdown in combustion engines in motorcycles, passenger cars and heavy-duty diesel engines.

-- Specialty Fluids: Developed for specific sectors such as marine engines, food-grade applications and metal fabrication.
+• Specialty lubricants: Developed for specific sectors such as marine engines and food-grade applications.

 Comparison with Greases